igoramadas/expresser/docs/logger.md

     expresser.logger.on "logSuccess", mySuccessFunction
     expresser.logger.on "logError", myErrorFunction

-Use `expresser.logger.off` to stop listening.
+Use `expresser.logger.off` to stop listeting to these logging events.
 For example:

     expresser.logger.off "logSuccess", mySuccessFunction

-### Automatic email alerts for critical logs

-If you define an email on {{ settings.logger.criticalEmailTo }} and the [Mailer] module is correctly configured, the Logger will send an email for every critical log call.
-To avoid repeated emails, you can define an expiry time for critical alerts on the setting {{ criticalEmailExpireMinutes }}.
+    expresser.logger.off "logError", myErrorFunction

 ---